Fleli/PMax/README.md

 ## Standard Library

-The standard library is not implemented yet.
-It will be written in PMax and provide implementations of some common and useful tools.

-Before the standard library can be used, the compiler needs to support an `import` statement and some infrastructure to "talk" to code outside the current source file.
+The standard library is being implemented in its own [repository](https://github.com/Fleli/PMax-StdLib).
+It will contain frequently used algorithms and data structures.
+Before the standard library can be used, however, the compiler needs to support an `import` statement and some infrastructure to "talk" to code outside the current source file.

 ## Separation of Concerns